MP Estate Planning UK

 To create an effective estate plan, consider the following steps:

-• Identify your assets and their value.
+• Identify all your assets (UK and overseas) and their current values.

 • Determine your beneficiaries and their needs.

-• Review and update your plan regularly.
+• Review and update your plan regularly — especially when tax thresholds or legislation change.

 Exemptions and Allowances